AdobeDocs/experience-manager-cloud-service.it-IT/help/forms/rule-editor-core-components.md

 * Impostare un valore per un oggetto
 * Convalidare il valore di un oggetto
 * Eseguire funzioni per calcolare il valore di un oggetto
-* Richiamare un servizio Form Data Model ed eseguire un&#39;operazione
+* Richiama un servizio del modello dati modulo ed esegui un’operazione
-* Imposta proprietà di un oggetto
+* Impostare la proprietà di un oggetto

 <!-- Rule editor replaces the scripting capabilities in [!DNL Experience Manager 6.1 Forms] and earlier releases.
 However, your existing scripts are preserved in the new rule editor.
 For more information about working with existing scripts in the rule editor, see [Impact of rule editor on existing scripts](rule-editor.md#p-impact-of-rule-editor-on-existing-scripts-p). -->